yohman/up206a/README.md

         *   Produce several charts, including a map, make sure to document each process

-### Week 4 (10/26): Open data
+### Week 4 (10/26): Open Street Maps

 *   Lecture
+    *   Announcement: 4th Annual Battle of the Maps: A Humanitarian Mapathon
+    *
+*   Assignments
+    *   Group Assignment #3
+        *   Create a Jupyter Notebook that takes in, queries, and explores a dataset acquired using a Socrata API

+### Week 5 (11/2): Open data and APIs
+*   Lecture
     *   Open data, API’s and why that matters
     *   Learning SQL and why it is relevant to understanding data filtering
-    *   4th Annual Battle of the Maps: A Humanitarian Mapathon
 *   Case Study: LA Open Data Portal
     *   [Example tutorial](https://ucladataguides.readthedocs.io/en/latest/working_with_data/data_portal.html)
     *   LA Times Data Desk
 *   Hands on
     *   SQL in Python
     *   Sodapy library to access socrata data
-*   Assignments
-    *   Group Assignment #3
-        *   Create a Jupyter Notebook that takes in, queries, and explores a dataset acquired using a Socrata API

-### Week 5 (11/2): Data visualization: Open Street Maps

 *   Mapping: OSM
 *   Overview of mid-term requirements next week